-On this day, April 28th in 1928, Yves Klein was born, a French artist and the leading member of the French artistic movement of Nouveau Réalisme.
+Yves Klein was a French artist and a leading member of the French artistic movement of Nouveau Réalisme.
 Klein was a pioneer in the development of performance art and a forerunner of minimal art and Pop Art.

-Yves Klein is famous for one thing in particular - of his International Klein Blue (IKB).
-It is a color of deep blue hue which was "created" by Klein and used in his art.
+Yves Klein is famous for one thing in particular, his International Klein Blue (IKB).
+It is a color of deep blue hue which was “created” by Klein and used in his art.
 In May 1960, Klein registered the paint formula under the name International Klein Blue (IKB) at the Institut National de la Propriété Industrielle (INPI), but he never patented IKB.

 1. IKB 191

 Yves Klein began making monochromes in 1947.
-For him they were a rejection of the idea of representation in painting and therefore the way to attain creative freedom.
+For him, they were a rejection of the idea of representation in painting and therefore the way to attain creative freedom.
 Klein did not give titles to these works but after his death in 1962 his widow Rotraut Klein-Moquay numbered all the known blue monochromes IKB 1 to IKB 194, in a sequence that did not reflect their chronological order.

 2. IKB 45